 This was a great opportunity for me to learn new skills without concern about meeting a deadline.
 I frequently erased everything I had done and started over, which was a luxury I would never have if I were being paid to build it.

 When I was able to begin hiking in April 2017, I quickly realized my intention to blog daily from the trail was impractical.
-Each post was taking a minimum of three to four hours to write, and those were hours I could be spending socializing with other hikers or sleeping.
+Each post took a minimum of three to four hours to write, and those were hours I could have spent socializing with other hikers or sleeping.

 Days are growing shorter